K06: Gamera vs. Gaos

 Pretty advanced Etch A Sketch.
 Bet you it still can’t draw a circle, though.

-The famous Etch A Sketch has been made by Ohio Art Company since 1960.
-It was developed by Frenchman Arthur Granjean, who named it “L‘Ecran Magique” (“The Magic Screen”).
+The Etch A Sketch is an art toy made by the Ohio Art Company since 1960 until it was bought by Spin Master in 2016.
+It was developed by Frenchman André Cassagnes, who named it “L‘Ecran Magique” (“The Magic Screen”).
 The device uses a fine aluminum powder coating on the inside of a glass screen.
 Two knobs control a stylus on the inside that scrapes off the powder to draw lines.
 Since the lines can only be drawn side to side or up and down, curves have always been a bit challenging.

 That would be about the size of Jiffy Pop popcorn to Gamera.